-On July 25, people across the world will mark the first World Drowning Prevention Day
+On July 25, people across the world marked the third World Drowning Prevention Day

 In Australia hundreds of families lose loved ones to drowning every year.